ADL-X/LLAVIDAL/README.md

 ...
 ```

-**Step 4**: Generate the temporally stitched videos with the following command, passing the action combination list and video folder path.
+**Step 4**: Generate the temporally stitched videos with the following command, update the file with the action combination list, NTU video directory, and directory to save the temporally stitched videos.
 ``` shell
 python /data_annotation/process_video_sequences.py
 ```